-The person who granted or last renewed the authorisation MUST cancel it if he is satisfied that the directed surveillance no longer meets the criteria for authorisation.
-Requests for cancellation will be made on the appropriate form as set out at Appendix DS/4 and submitted to the authorising officer for authorisation of the cancellation.
+The person who granted or last renewed the authorisation (or other person with Authority under this policy) MUST cancel it if he is satisfied that the directed surveillance no longer meets the criteria for authorisation.

+Requests for cancellation will be made on the appropriate form as set out at Appendix DS/4 and submitted to the Authorising Officer for authorisation of the cancellation.
 All directed surveillance cancellations must include directions for the management and storage of any surveillance product.